 Did you make this delicious Swedish Flying Jacob Casserole?

-Star ratings are especially helpful because they help others find my recipes too.
+Star ratings are especially helpful because they not only provide feedback but also play a crucial role in helping others discover and enjoy my recipes too.

 Would love to see your picture of your dish: tag me on social @lembitlounge.